Lipschitz truncation method for parabolic double-phase systems and applications: Introduction

 Observe that the coefficient function $a(\cdot)$ may vanish in a subset of the domain and thus the condition above does not imply that $|\na u|\in L^q(\Omega_T)$.
 One of the challenges is that the structure of the double-phase systems is not dominated by the $p$-growth or the $q$-growth.
 Indeed, the intrinsic geometry depends on the location and it switches between two phases.

 Energy estimates are of fundamental importance in existence and regularity results for partial differential equations.
-There is a delicate issue which does not occur in the elliptic case: A weak solution to the double-phase system under the natural function space assumption above is not an admissible test function after mollification in time, see Remark~\ref{rem_testfcn}.
+There is a delicate issue which does not occur in the elliptic case: A weak solution to the parabolic double-phase system under the natural function space assumption above is not an admissible test function after mollification in time, see Remark~\ref{rem_testfcn}.
 A similar problem arises in the uniqueness of the Dirichlet problem since the difference of two solutions cannot be applied as a test function.
 Proposition~\ref{prop_liptr1} and Proposition~\ref{uni_prop} contain two versions of Lipschitz truncation for parabolic double-phase problems.
 These are applied to prove the energy estimate in Theorem~\ref{thm_cac} and the uniqueness of solutions in Theorem~\ref{main2}.
 As a corollary we obtain the higher integrability result for the gradient in \cite{KKM} without the additional assumption $|\na u|\in L^q(\Omega_T)$, see Remark~\ref{rem_hi}.
 The existence of solutions to a non-homogeneous Dirichlet problem \eqref{e2} is discussed in Theorem~\ref{main3}.
-This result seems to be new in the vectorial case with non-homogeneous data.

 The main idea of the Lipschitz truncation is to construct an admissible test function by keeping it unchanged in the set where the strong maximal function of the gradient is small and redefining it in the complement by applying a partition of unity related to a Whitney covering.
 The Whitney covering in Proposition~\ref{prop_whitney} is constructed in an intrinsic geometry for the parabolic double-phase problem and it involves the $p$-intrinsic and $(p,q)$-intrinsic phases as in \cite{KKM}.
 A careful analysis is needed to combine the phases.
 Since the intrinsic geometry depends on the location, it is challenging to obtain uniform bounds in a Vitali covering argument.
 The partition of unity in Proposition~\ref{prop_whitney} is subordinate to the Whitney covering and reflects the double-phase structure.
 Maximal function estimates imply the convergence of the Lipschitz truncation to the original test function.
 The existence proof is based on an approximation with regularized problems, Calder\'on-Zygmund estimates in \cite{CZ}, compactness arguments and the Minty-Browder approach.